Chili recipe: Chicken Chili with Beans (recipe and video)

 I start off by making my own beans.
 I use my pressure cooker, which speeds up the cooking time.
 There is no need to soak your beans beforehand.
 We find that these beans have much more flavor than canned beans.
 Also, you can control how much salt you are adding, and reduce unwanted sodium.

-For the beans (or just use canned beans, drained and rinsed):
+(or just use canned beans, drained and rinsed):

 - 1 pound dry small red beans